CenterForOpenScience/jamdb/docs.bak/authentication.md

 `anon` users do not have a provider.

-For the `jam` user type, provider is the namespace and collection that the user "logged into" separated by a `:`. ie `Pokemon:Trainers`
+For the `jam` user type, provider is the namespace and collection that the user "logged into" separated by a `:`. ie `ProgrammingLanguages:Functional`

 ### Id
 An id is any given string used by their provider to identify a user.